How to lay block paving

 Step 2: Excavation

-Depending on the size of the job, you may want to use a mini excavator, or hire a JCB to excavate the existing driveway, as this will save you time and a lot of backbreaking work.
+Depending on the size of the job, you may want to use a mini excavator to excavate the existing driveway, as this will save you time and a lot of backbreaking work.
 Mark out the area that needs to be excavated.

 Dig out the area to the desired level, (which depends on your existing surfaces) while making sure that your proposed finished level is 150mm below the damp proof course in the brick of any adjoining buildings.